Skip to main content

 Using Agents Effectively

-Master prompting, tool selection, and output handling to get the best results from AI agents
+Master prompting, debugging, and getting reliable results from AI agents

 2-3 hours